briandrum/codes.forchagrin.com/_chapters/chapter-131-fire-department.md

 title: "Chapter 131: Fire Department"
 ---

-Editor’s note: House Bill 642, enacted by the 1965 session of the 106th Ohio General Assembly, established Ohio Revised Code Chapter 742 which created a Statewide disability and pension fund for policemen and firemen and abolished all municipal police and fire relief and pension funds as of January 1, 1967.
+Editor's note: House Bill 642, enacted by the 1965 session of the 106th Ohio General Assembly, established Ohio Revised Code Chapter 742 which created a Statewide disability and pension fund for policemen and firemen and abolished all municipal police and fire relief and pension funds as of January 1, 1967.